aquelle-cp/RSCompetitions/README.md

 4. Wait for a bit, this one can take a while to run, especially if you used the function to get the RSNs of everyone in your clan, or if you have a lot of participants

-5. When it does finish running and prints out the result, copy/paste it into whatever chat system your clan uses to update the others on the current standings
+5. When it does finish running and prints out the result, copy/paste it into whatever chat system your clan uses to update everyone on the current standings

-### Adding a player to a competition
+### Adding a player to an ongoing competition

-Occasionally you'll have a situation where someone missed the signups, or joined the clan during a competition and wants to participate, even if they'll be at a disadvantage xp-wise for joining late.
+Occasionally you'll have a situation where someone missed the signups, or joined the clan during a competition and wants to participate, even if they'll be at a disadvantage xp-wise for joining after it has already started.
 This is when you'll use these instructions.
 Please note that this just adds this player's current xp to the start file, so it doesn't track from where they were when the competition started, but from where they were when they joined the competition.

 1. Open the terminal and navigate to the RSCompetitions folder

-2. In that folder in terminal, run (player_name can either be the name of one player, or a space-separated list of players, but make sure if the player's name has a space in it, you replace that space with an _ so the program doesn't think it's two different names)
+2. In that folder in terminal, run the following, where player_name can either be the name of one player, or a space-separated list of players, but make sure if the player's name has a space in it, you replace that space with an _ so the program doesn't think it's two different names
     ```bash
     python3 run_cmd.py add [player_name]
     ```

-3. After that finishes running, make sure it was added to the start file properly by double checking the start file to see that their name is now at the bottom with their current xp numbers
+3. After that finishes running, make sure the player was added to the start file properly by double checking the start file to see that their name is now at the bottom with their current xp numbers

 4. Then add the player(s) to the s_participants variable in the settings.py file.
-Note: if you don't do this, update will not display their xp gains
+Note: if you don't do this, the update command will not display their xp gains

 ## Setting up the Discord bot and using it to update the competition

 1. Follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to set up the account, make a bot, and invite it to a server

-2. Create a file called key.py in the RSCompetitions folder the token from the 'Build-A-Bot' page (Creating a Bot Account step 6 in the link above)
+2. Create a file called key.py in the RSCompetitions folder and add the token from the 'Build-A-Bot' page (Creating a Bot Account step 6 in the link above)
     ```python
     DISCORD_KEY =   # Your bot's token goes here in quotes
     ```